 Pro Arte Chorale is a proud recipient of funding from the New Jersey State Council on the Arts.
 Pro Arte Chorale is a 501(c)(3) non-profit organization.
 All donations are tax deductible to the fullest extent allowed by law.

 OUR MUSIC DIRECTOR

-Throughout its 50 year history the Pro Arte Chorale has been most fortunate to be led by rising young conductors, such as John Nelson and Roger Nierenberg, who have later gone on to highly distinguished careers in music.
-Following this tradition, the Pro Arte Chorale is proud to announce the appointment of Steven Fox as its new Music Director.
-As Kent Tritle, one of America’s leading choral conductors said on WQXR, “Maestro Fox is emerging as one of New York City’s most promising young conductors.
-Keep your eyes peeled for him.”
+Throughout its 50 year history the Pro Arte Chorale has been most fortunate to be led by rising young conductors, such as John Nelson, Roger Nierenberg and Steven Fox, who have gone on to highly distinguished careers in music.
+Following this tradition, the Pro Arte Chorale is proud to announce the appointment of Bryan Zaros as its new Music Director.

 ASSISTANT CONDUCTOR & ACCOMPANIST